Vyral/john-graham/_posts/2019-11-08-interested-in-a-career-in-real-estate.md

 {% include youtube.html %}

-Today we’ll discuss what a career in real estate can do for you and you’ll hear from a few of our agents about what it’s like to work on our team.
+<p style="text-align:center;"><em>Today we’ll discuss what a career in real estate can do for you and you’ll hear from a few of our agents about what it’s like to work on our team.</em></p>

 Are you interested in a career in real estate?
 Today I want to discuss the important topic of a career in the real estate field.
 I’d like you to learn about our team and a couple of our teammates.